atsign-foundation/at_protocol/usage-examples/how-to-exchange-encrypted-data.md

     participant BAS as Bob's AtServer
     participant B as Bob

     Note left of A: 1.
-Lookup - Get the location of<br/>Alice's AtSign server A->>D: TLS: root.atsign.org:64
+Lookup - Get the location of Alice's AtSign server A->>D: TLS: root.atsign.org:64
     Note over A,D: @alice
     D-->>A: Location of @alice AtServer
     Note over D,A: <someDomain.exmaple.com>:<port>

     Note left of A: 2.
-Authenticate with AtServer<br/>by proving we have ownership<br/>of the private key
-    A->>AAS: TLS: @alice AtServer location
+Authenticate with AtServer by proving we have ownership of the private key A->>AAS: TLS: @alice AtServer location
     Note over A,AAS: from:@alice
     AAS-->>A: Challenge